DaveyvanTilburg/challange_data_reporting/README.md

 The gist of it is that if the domain is presentation of data with the above mentioned quality attributes, I think it is important to have an architecture that represents interchangability of components in the alghorythm that creates the data set.

+This UML only described the first version of the result, but the idea is that anything separated by an interface encapsulates a different responsibility.
+So extending the functionality means to only create a new implementation and using it in the composition:

 ![UML](Documentation/Overview.jpg)